The Central Role Of User Experience Design In Scientific Modeling

-Data can reveal relationships between events – correlations that may or may not be causal in nature; but by itself, data explains nothing without some form of conceptual model with which it can be assimilated into an intellectual framework that allows one to reason about it.
+Data is not knowledge.
+Data can reveal relationships between events - correlations that may or may not be causal in nature; but by itself, data explains nothing without some form of conceptual model with which it can be assimilated into an intellectual framework that allows one to reason about it.

 Computational modeling is not in the mainstream of life science research in the way that it is in other fields such as physics and engineering.
 And while all scientific concepts are implicitly models, most biologists have had relatively little experience of the kind of explicit modeling that we're talking about here.
 In fields like biology where exposure to computational models is more limited, there is a tendency to consider their utility largely in terms of their ability to make predictions - but what often gets overlooked is the fact that models also facilitate the communication and discussion of concepts by serving as cognitive frameworks for understanding them.

 Next to the challenge of representing the sheer complexity of biological systems, this cognitive element of modeling may be the single biggest reason why modeling is not in the mainstream of the life sciences.
 Most biological models use idioms borrowed from other fields such as physics, where modeling is both more mature, and firmly in the mainstream of research.

 For a model to be truly useful and meaningful in a particular field of intellectual activity, it needs to support the conceptual idioms by which ideas and knowledge are shared by those in the field.

 In other words, it should be possible to put questions to the model that are couched in the conceptual idiom of the field, and to receive similarly structured answers.
 To the extent that this is not true of a model, there will be some degree of cognitive disconnect between the model and the user which will impede the meaningful interaction of the user with the model.